blueavenue/forknote-pool/README.md

  Edit the config.ini in Cryptonote-Miner folder to your Pool Address and Port Start Cryptonote Miner again

- You can also use CPU-Miner Multi from user tpruvot.
+ You can also use CPU-Miner Multi from user tpruvot  (supports 32-Bit Systems).

  Command to mine in pool (Linux with Properteum Pool Settings): ./cpuminer -o "stratum+tcp://pool.properteum.de:3333" -u yourwalletaddress -p x -a cryptonight -D